iteratec/OpenSpeedMonitor/README.md

 Usage
 =====================
-In the following explanations all references to gui elements of OpenSpeedMonitor are given in english, also gui is internationalized and comes with german as additional language.
+In the following explanations all references to gui elements of OpenSpeedMonitor are given in English, also gui is internationalized and comes with German as additional language.

 Construct measurement environment
 ---------------------